RallyCommunity/blastDownChart-1/README.md

-Space Invaders Blast Down Chart
+Blast Down Chart
 =========================

 ## Overview
-A data visualization for Rally Software projects based on Space Invaders.
+A data visualization for Rally Software projects inspired by Space Invaders.
 This is a Summer 2014 Intern project.

 ## License